Cybersecurity Trends and Insights

 Explore Traditional Phishing: Tactics and Techniques

 In today's digital landscape, the importance of cybersecurity cannot be overstated, especially in healthcare.
-Traditional phishing attacks primarily employ fraudulent messages designed to deceive recipients into revealing sensitive information or downloading harmful software.
+Traditional phishing methods primarily employ fraudulent messages designed to deceive recipients into revealing sensitive information or downloading harmful software.
 Key tactics include:

 • Email Spoofing: Attackers craft emails that mimic legitimate sources, often incorporating familiar logos and language to establish trust with the victim.